Canadian Marketing Code of Ethics & Standards

 - A list or data transaction permits one-time use only.

 - Marketers may not transfer personal information from rented lists to their own marketing or customer files.

 - Consistent with the definition of current customer, marketers may continue to contact those consumers or businesses that respond to direct marketing or to catalogue solicitations.

-M1.2 Accessibility of the Marketer: All direct marketing and catalogue marketing communications must identify the marketer's name, the mailing address and either a telephone number, email address or web address of the person sending the message or on whose behalf the message is sent.
-If it is not practicable to include this information in the message, marketers must post this information on a website or other digital platform that can be readily accessed by the recipient at no cost to them by way of a link that is clearly and prominently set out in the message.
+M1.2 Accessibility of the Marketer: All direct mail marketing and catalogue marketing communications must identify the marketer's name, the mailing address and either a telephone number, email address or web address of the person sending the message or on whose behalf the message is sent.
+If it is not feasible to include this information in the message, marketers must post this information on a website or other digital platform that can be readily accessed by the recipient at no cost to them by way of a link that is clearly and prominently set out in the message.

 Advertising and promotional material for a pre-notification membership plan must clearly, comprehensibly and prominently disclose material terms before soliciting a contract from a consumer.
 Material terms include: number of selections in a 12-month period; number of days to instruct the seller not to ship; and any minimum purchase or membership term.
 A consumer must provide explicit consent to join.

 For more information on disclosure requirements, see section I14 of this Code.

 M1.4 Continuity Programs (also known as Advance Consent Marketing Plans): Programs where the consumer or business gives consent to receive and pay for products or services on a continuing or periodic basis until the recipient cancels the plan are subject to the requirements laid out in Section I16 of this Code, Automatically Billed Products and Services.

 M1.5 E-commerce: When selling products and services online markets must: